 The square itself is the most striking aspect of the Italian re-design of Kos town, surrounded by its key landmarks.
 Among them are the rather severe archaeological museum, the much more light-hearted food market and the officers' club, as well as the pretty 18th century Sefterdar Mosque.
 The ensemble of these unique structures is unusual, and in spite of its political undertones, the architects did manage to imbue it with a lightness, a pleasant sense of serenity that prevails.

 Separated from the square by a few blocks are the southern excavation areas.
 Walking south, one passes a small park containing the altar of Dionysos, the god of wine, whose temple must have been nearby.
-Across the road from it are the scant remains of a large Roman bath, and next to them the Casa Romana, a fully reconstructed Roman town house, (it is currently closed for renovations, but we look forward to incorporating it in our tours in due course).
+Across the road from it are the scant remains of a large Roman bath, and next to them the Casa Romana, a fully reconstructed Roman town house.

 Just a little further west, a few steps lead downward from the modern road towards a series of shelters, covering the remains of several 3rd century AD Roman houses.
 This is the beginning of a large L-shaped area known as the southwest archaeological zone (archaeologists are not always very imaginative).
 The first ruins encountered here are of grand urban residences that clearly housed the leading classes of Roman Kos.
 Even though they are quite poorly preserved, the remains do give tantalising hints of their former splendour.
 There are various mosaic floors, including one depicting fighting gladiators.
 Kos was in fact known for its tradition of elaborate mosaic-making.
 Many specimens removed during the excavations are now on display in the Palace of the Grand Masters in Rhodes.
 The larger shelter covers the so-called “House of Europa”, featuring not only the mosaic described at the beginning of this text, but also an impressive pillared courtyard and some surprisingly fresh looking frescos.